magpie-ea/magpie-site/serverapp/02serverinstall.markdown

 # {{ page.title }}

-The _babe server app can be hosted on any hosting service or your own server.
+The _magpie server app can be hosted on any hosting service or your own server.
 We here describe the process for installation on [Heroku](https://www.heroku.com/).

 [Heroku](https://www.heroku.com/) makes it easy to deploy an web app without having to manually manage the infrastructure.
 It has a free starter tier, which should be sufficient for the purpose of running experiments.